 Eye Movement Desensitization and Reprocessing (EMDR)

-How to Treat Trauma in Women
+How to Treat Trauma

 Treating traumas like these experiences can be challenging without the proper knowledge or education around trauma-informed therapy.
-Seaglass at Royal offers a variety of trauma-informed psychotherapies and techniques/therapeutic styles like Eye Movement Desensitization and Reprocessing (EMDR).
+Seaglass at Royal offers a variety of trauma-informed psychotherapies and techniques like Eye Movement Desensitization and Reprocessing (EMDR).
 Other trauma-specific therapies are usually offered on an individual basis to keep our guests feel as safe and comfortable as possible when opening up about these topics.

 Trauma Therapy at Seaglass